FriendsOfShopware/FroshTools/src/Resources/store/en.md

 This plugin is part of [@FriendsOfShopware](https://store.shopware.com/en/friends-of-shopware.html).

-Maintainer from the plugin is: [Soner Sayakci](https://github.com/shyim)
+Maintainer for the plugin is: [Soner Sayakci](https://github.com/shyim)

 For questions or bugs please create a [Github Issue](https://github.com/FriendsOfShopware/FroshTools/issues/new)